RISE: Self-Improving Robot Policy with Compositional World Model: Introduction

 Our contributions are threefold: \textbf{(1)} We propose \modelname, a principled framework for robotic reinforcement learning, that enables autonomous self-improvement in a scalable and online manner. \modelname overcomes the physical restrictions posed by prior art by shifting the robotic interactions from physical environment to imaginative space. \textbf{(2)} At the core of this system is an online learning environment achieved by a Compositional World Model that builds reliable dynamics and value estimates for real-world tasks.
 We unveil critical design choices to derive stable learning signals for policy improvement. \textbf{(3)} Through extensive experiments on dexterous tasks, we demonstrate that \modelname exhibits significantly higher performance compared to existing RL methods.

 \textit{We view our work as the first study on leveraging world models as an effective learning environment for challenging real-world manipulation, bootstrapping performance on tasks requiring high dynamics, dexterity, and precision.
-Code and models will be released publicly.}
+Code is available at: \url{https://github.com/OpenDriveLab/RISE}.}